tiy-dallas-march-2016-fee/prework/pre-prep.md

 # Pre-prep

 We have a *lot* to cover in our twelve weeks.
 Getting a head start will help you out.
-I know that you don't have enough time to do all of this but I would recommend trying out some of this.
+I know that you don't have enough time to do all of this but I would recommend trying out some of this if you have time.

 ### Terminal